chenxinye/mhodlr/EXAMPLE.md

 mphA = mphodlr(u_chain, A, 3, 2, 'svd'); % Use maxmium level of 3 and minimum block size of 2, and perform SVD (default) low rank approximation. mprA = recover(mphA)
 norm(mprA - A,2) % Compute the error

+% Call adaptive precision HODLR representation aphA = amphodlr(u_chain, A, 3, 2, 'svd'); % Use maxmium level of 3 and minimum block size of 2, and perform SVD (default) low rank approximation. aprA = recover(aphA) norm(aprA - A,2) % Compute the error

 ```
 It should noted that we use 3 precisions for the HODLR matrix computation since there are three levels of the cluster tree.
 If the number of precisions is less than the depth of the cluster tree, the rest of the levels will be performed in the working precision.
 One can compute in a uniform precision for each level via